You probably qualify for a vaccine booster shot — even though you don’t know it - NewsBreak

 Pfizer and Moderna vaccines, both of which require two doses, are about 95% effective against symptomatic COVID-19.

-The Johnson & Johnson vaccine requires only one dose and is said to be 66% effective against COVID-19.D.C. residents now have portal for them to report at home COVID-19 test results
+The Johnson & Johnson vaccine requires only one dose and is said to be 66% effective against COVID-19.FDA delaying decision on Moderna shot for 12- to 17-year-olds

 In addition to the 65-years-and-older population, the booster shot is now available for those who are 18 years or older living in long-term care settings, have underlying medical conditions, and work or live in high-risk settings.